GideonBear/proton-mail-trash/README.md

 # proton-mail-trash
 `proton-mail-trash` will permanently delete all messages in your Proton Mail trash that are older than 30 days.
+Note that **this is not the same as deleting messages that have been in the trash for more than 30 days**.

 Works on Linux and Windows!